Join the MGM PhD Program

 For additional information, please visit the Funding Opportunities section of this web site.

-The Duke Molecular Genetics and Microbiology Graduate Program along with The Graduate School is dedicated to and benefits from a student population diverse in background, culture, socioeconomic status, race, ethnicity, and work and life experiences that contribute to a fuller representation of perspectives within the academic life of the university.
+The Duke Molecular Genetics and Microbiology Graduate Program along with The Graduate School is dedicated to and benefits from a student population made up of individuals from all backgrounds, which contributes to a fuller representation of perspectives within the academic life of the university.
 In addition, within the Biomedical Graduate Programs in the School of Medicine and School of Nursing, we have an Office of Biomedical Graduate Education (OBGE) that provides signature programming for students within our program.

 The Duke Molecular Genetics and Microbiology Graduate Program is committed to providing reasonable accommodations for qualified individuals with disabilities in compliance with Section 504 of the Federal Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990 and the ADA Amendments Act of 2008, as well as applicable state regulations and federal and state privacy laws.

-If you believe you may need and qualify for reasonable accommodations, please visit Duke’s Disability Management System (DMS) for detailed information and procedures.
+If you believe you may need and qualify for reasonable accommodations, please visit Duke Access and Accommodation Services for detailed information and procedures.
 The knowledgeable staff at DMS serves Duke’s undergraduate, graduate and professional students, trainees, employees, and faculty, as well as the public, in support of Duke University and Duke University Health System efforts to ensure an accessible, hospitable working and learning environment for people with disabilities.
 Through DMS, Duke ensures consistent processes for requesting accommodations, evaluating needs, and determining appropriate response, and the DMS serves as a clearinghouse for disability-related information, procedures and services available at Duke, in Durham, and in North Carolina.
 For detailed information about DMS visit: www.access.duke.edu.